rustsec/advisory-db/README.md

 ![Maintained: Q2 2022][maintained-image]
 [![Project Chat][chat-image]][chat-link]

-**NOTE**: Security Issues related to rustc, cargo and related to Rust-lang repositories are handled elsewhere - please see the [Rust-lang Security Policy](https://www.rust-lang.org/policies/security).
+**NOTE**: Security Issues related to Rust-lang project itself including malicious crates/users in crates.io, docs.rs, rustc, cargo or otherwise related to Rust-lang repositories and it's infrastructure are handled elsewhere, please see the [Rust-lang Security Policy](https://www.rust-lang.org/policies/security) for this.

 The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io.
 A human-readable version